textadventures/quest/docs/cloak_of_darkness.md

 This will set the "worn" attribute to be true, so the cloak is worn at the start.
 The "changedparent" script is a special type of script called a change script, and this fires when the value of the associated attribute changes - in this case the parent attribute.
 This means that whenever the cloak moves, i.e., goes from or to the player, worn is set to false, which will ensure that when the cloak is dropped or hung up, and picked up again, it is not magically being worn.

 The "this" variable indicates the object to which the script belongs, by the way.
-It is good practice to use it where possible as it means you can copy-and-paste code very esily.
+It is good practice to use it where possible as it means you can copy-and-paste code very easily.
 Any other wearable item can have exactly the same code.

 Finally we need to tell the player if the cloak is worn or not when in the inventory, so we will create our own INVENTORY command.
 Here is the pattern: